fishme/node-red-contrib-slack-bolt/README.md

 Control your Slack App via Node-Red!
 Slack Bolt integration.

-What you can do with this node?
+What you can do with this node-red plugin?

 - send simple text messages
 - send complex block messages
-- events: You can listen to any [Slack Events](https://api.slack.com/events)
+- events: listen to any [Slack Events](https://api.slack.com/events)
-- actions: You can listen to user action and respond via Node-Red
+- actions: listen to user action and respond via Node-Red
-- commands: Create your own commands with your Slack App and listen via Node-Red
+- commands: create your own commands with your Slack App and listen via Node-Red
-- shortcuts: Create your own global or message based shortcuts and develop it with Node-Red
+- shortcuts: create your own global or message based shortcuts and develop it with Node-Red
 - views: Slack views
-- messages: Listing for messages in a channel
+- messages: listing for messages in a channel

 Develop your [Slack app using Bolt](https://slack.dev/bolt-js/tutorial/getting-started) for JavaScript with Node-Red.

+> [!IMPORTANT]
-``This is an alpha version, no grarranty for productive mode!``
+> This is an alpha version, no grarranty for productive mode!

 ## Usage